Passport photo requirements

 Appearance and posture

 Your child’s passport photos must show how your child looks now.
-This means they must be taken no more than 6 months before the application is submitted.
+This means they must be taken no more than 6 months before the date you submit your child’s application.

 • show your child’s face and shoulders centred and squared to the camera, not tilted in any direction